ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 be used when presenting the access token.

 A key presented by value MUST be a public key in at least one supported format.
-If the key is sent in multiple formats, all the keys MUST be the same.
+If a key is sent in multiple formats, all the key format values MUST be equivalent.
+Note that while most formats present the full value of the public key, some formats present a value cryptographically derived from the public key.

 proof (string)
 : The form of proof that the client instance will use when